Landmarks of Delhi – India Gate, Raj Ghat & Red Fort

 Our first stop was the “India Gate“.
-Located astride the Rajpath, this is a war memorial in the honour to the 70,000 soldiers of (British) Indian Army who died in the First world war.
+Located astride the Rajpath, this is a war memorial in honour of the 70,000 soldiers of (the British) Indian Army who died in the First world war.

 Below the word INDIA, in capital letters, is inscribed: